Fall 2019 International Arrival & Orientation Information

 United States Visa

 A visa is a document which grants you permission by the U.S. government to request entry into the United States as a non-immigrant under specific conditions.
-Depending upon the agreement between your home government and the United States government, you may have been issued a visa with an expiration date or possibly a multiple-entry visa.

 You should prepare yourself adequately for your appointment at the Consulate or Embassy by taking with you any documents that the Consul requests.
 You may show whatever supporting material you have, if the interviewer asks for it.
 The strongest factors taken into consideration by the Consular Officer are family ties, property, job, and other financial commitments in your home country.
 The Consular Officer will review your application and documentation in order to be certain that you are indeed a non-immigrant and that you do not intend to live in the United States permanently.